bevry/base/README.md

 }
 ```

-### If you have cyclic errors
+### Cyclic Dependencies

-Sometimes npm (it seems only applicable to legacy versions perhaps) would sometimes crash npm installs, when a project includes a cyclic dependency - for instance your are developing Project A which depends on Project B which also depends on Project A (the project you are developing).
-To fix this crash, `cyclic.js` is used as followed.
+Cyclic dependencies would fail in npm version 1 and earlier.
+If you have cyclic dependencies and require support for npm v1, do the following:

-1. Download the cyclic command:
+1. Add our [`cyclic.js` file](https://github.com/bevry/base/master/cyclic.js) to your project:

 	``` shell
 	wget -N https://raw.githubusercontent.com/bevry/base/master/cyclic.js
 	```

-1. Add the following to your `package.json` file:
+1. Get it to run on the npm `preinstall` script, by adding the following your `package.json`:

 	``` json
 	{